Anteater: Interactive Visualization of Program Execution Values in Context: Tracing Infrastructure and Data Organization

 Second, \oursystem{} supports any visualization for which there exists a SQL query to select the appropriate data.
 In other words, forming the proper query becomes the only restriction to the range of possible visualizations.
 While the current implementation only supports a few visualizations, we could easily extend it to support others.

 The last advantage comes from the decoupling of the visualizations and the data representation.
 The specification of the visualizations does not inherently depend on the representation of the data.
 A SQL query simply returns a list of datapoints for \oursystem{} to use in the visualization.
-Because of this, new visualization implementations can be plugged in with minimal effort to adapt them to fit into \oursystem{}.
+Because of this, we easily adapted \oursystem{} to use Vega-Lite~\cite{satyanarayan2016vega} specifications to generate visualizations.
+Furthermore, new visualization implementations can be plugged in with minimal effort to adapt them to fit into \oursystem{}.
 This further increases the extensibility and flexibility of \oursystem{}.